botsync/music_player_server/README.md

 To call the `/start_music` service, one can use `rosservice call /start_music "filename:'sample_music.mp3'"`

 To call the `/stop_music`, one can use `rosservice call /stop music "filename:''"`

+We also need the following package to enable thread killing  - https://github.com/munawarb/Python-Kill-Thread-Extension